colin-gourlay/sundown-sessions/src/content/artists/p/pete-shelley/index.md

 ---
 title: Pete Shelley
+genres: []
 featured_image: artists/p/pete-shelley/pete-shelley.jpg
 artist_page: true
 ---
 ## About

-Not to be confused with Peter Shelley.

-English singer, songwriter and guitarist, born 17 April 1955 in Leigh, Lancashire.
-Died from a heart attack 6 December 2018 in Tallinn, Estonia, where he lived.

-Lead singer of the seminal punk band Buzzcocks, Pete Shelley embarked on a solo career in the early 80s.
-Working with producers Martin Rushent and Stephen Hague he crafted dance floor friendly synth pop.
+Pete Shelley (born Peter Campbell McNeish; 17 April 1955 – 6 December 2018) was an English singer, songwriter and guitarist.
+He formed early punk band Buzzcocks with Howard Devoto in 1976, and became the lead singer and guitarist in 1977 when Devoto left.
+The group released their biggest hit "Ever Fallen in Love (With Someone You Shouldn't've)" in 1978.
+The band broke up in 1981 and reformed at the end of the decade.
+Shelley also had a solo career; his song "Homosapien" charted in Australasia and Canada in 1981 and 1982.